What is Nuclear Medicine?

 What is a PET-CT scan?

 When a CT scan is performed along with a PET scan as a part of the same diagnostic work up, it is termed as PET-CT scan.
 It uniquely combines the functional information provided by the PET scan with the structural information obtained from the CT scan.
-This increases the ability to detect disease more accurately as compared to PET and CT alone.
+This increases the ability to detect disease more accurately as compared to PET and CT scan alone.

 How does a PET-CT scan help my doctor?